Repeal Ripples: 5 Insurance Exchange Chiefs Contemplate An Uncertain Future

 So many members, physicians and others in the health care world were stunned when Louis Gutierrez, who runs the exchange, said he couldn't guarantee coverage through the end of 2017 for the nearly 240,000 enrollees so far.

 "I don't want to be in the business of speculating or making commitments about things I can't personally control," Gutierrez says.
-"I don't think any of us really know," what's going to happen with the repeal of the ACA.
+"I don't think any of us really know" what's going to happen with the repeal of the ACA.

-Gutierrez says he is not predicting precipitous changes but, adding that he "can't speak to the future.
+Gutierrez says he is not predicting precipitous changes but adds that he "can't speak to the future.
 Every day is a good day of coverage."

-Health insurers, who are threatening to pull out of exchanges in some states, aren't the main concern in Massachusetts.
-Gutierrez says he's hearing very little from the state's "mature and stable market."
+Health insurers, which are threatening to pull out of exchanges in some states, aren't the main concern in Massachusetts.
+Gutierrez says he is hearing very little from the state's "mature and stable market."
 Most plans that sell insurance through the Health Connector are nonprofits based in the state.
 And they may have less reason to worry that healthy members will flee, leaving insurers to cover the high costs of ill members.
 Massachusetts residents would still be required to buy insurance, by state law, even if the ACA mandate is repealed.

-But if federal funds shrink or disappear, coverage would likely become very expensive for the 178,000 men and women who expect to receive subsidies or tax credits for insurance purchased through the exchange.
+But if federal funds shrink or disappear, it's likely coverage would become very expensive for the 178,000 men and women who expect to receive subsidies or tax credits for insurance purchased through the exchange.

 "We're interested in maintaining broad and affordable access to coverage," Gutierrez said, but "that will depend on the shape of any subsidies that change or happen in the new scheme."

-Many Massachusetts residents are wondering if the state could revert to the law passed in 2006, which became a model for Obamacare.
+Many Massachusetts residents are wondering whether the state could revert to the law passed in 2006, which became a model for Obamacare.
 The individual mandate is still on the books, but the employer mandate and other elements were replaced with provisions in the federal law.

 Martha Bebinger, WBUR

-Colorado Looks To "Working Together As Western States"
+Colorado Looks Toward 'Working Together As Western States'

 Kevin Patterson, CEO, Connect for Health Colorado